Pravargav/Amadeus/English/phrases.md

 water stagnates(nilchipotam)

+stated that

-state/stated that
+state that

-noticed the behaviour/functionlity
+noticed the behaviour

+tested functionlity

+which factor

+which category

-which factor/criteria
+which criteria